 Introduction to Glyndebourne

-Glyndebourne is one of the finest and most celebrated opera houses in the world and delivers performances to some 150,000 people across a summer Festival and autumn season, and a year-round programme of Learning & Engagement activity.
+Glyndebourne is one of the most celebrated opera houses in the world, delivering performances to some 150,000 people across a summer Festival and autumn season, and a year-round programme of Learning & Engagement activity.